Effortless hiring in

 • Employers may implement a probationary period of up to six months.
 During this time, either party can terminate the employment with a shorter notice period, as specified in the employment contract.

-Payroll Management in Sweden
+Payroll Management in

 Payroll Frequency